mdsiddique-2617/AGV_E_Commerce_Site/README.md

 # E-Commerce-AGV-
-A dynamic and responsive project
+A dynamic and responsive project created only using HTML, CSS, JavaScript and Bootstrap.